CloudLabs-MOC/CloudLabs-SEED/Network Security/IP Layer and Attacks/IP-Layer-and-Attacks.md

 ## 3 Task 1: Launching ICMP Redirect Attack

-In the Ubuntu operating system, there is a countermeasure against the ICMP redirect attack.
-In the Compose file, we have already turned off the countermeasure by configuring the victim container to accept ICMP redirect messages.
+In the Ubuntu operating system, there is a counter measure against the ICMP redirect attack.
+In the Compose file, we have already turned off the counter measure by configuring the victim container to accept ICMP redirect messages.

 // In docker-compose.yml